Safety valve: Direct spring valves

 Weighted valves were sensitive to bouncing from the rough riding of early locomotives.
 One solution was to use a lightweight spring rather than a weight.
 This was the invention of Timothy Hackworth on his Royal George of 1828.
 Owing to the limited metallurgy of the period, Hackworth's first spring valves used an accordion-like stack of multiple leaf springs.

 These direct-acting spring valves could be adjusted by tightening the nuts retaining the spring.
 To avoid tampering, they were often shrouded in tall brass casings which also vented the steam away from the locomotive crew.

 Salter spring balance valves

-The Salter coil spring spring balance for weighing, was first made in Britain by around 1770.
+The Salter coil spring balance for weighing, was first made in Britain by around 1770.
 This used the newly developed spring steels to make a powerful but compact spring in one piece.
 Once again by using the lever mechanism, such a spring balance could be applied to the considerable force of a boiler safety valve.

 The spring balance valve also acted as a pressure gauge.
 This was useful as previous pressure gauges were unwieldy mercury manometers and the Bourdon gauge had yet to be invented.